spShashankGit/Dev-Journal/whitepaper-summaries/evaluate-your-cloud-migration-options.md

 - Improved security and access capabilities
 - Enhanced resilience

+### Migration to cloud (out) is similar to migration to Saas (up)
+> Moving out into the cloud transforms how an enterprise operates and acquires IT infrastructure from an asset-based model to usage-based model.
+This transformation isn’t quite so stark, however.
+>Similar to transforming application architectures to move ‘up’ the stack towards cloud-native systems and services architecture, moving ‘out’ into the cloud can be seen as a progressive transformation toward cloud-centric operations.

+### Migration Step 1
+> Lifting existing applications and replatforming them onto cloud infrastructure minimizes initial effort, avoiding the costs of redevelopment, and allowing an enterprise to transform its infrastructure acquisition and scaling processes while minimizing impact to existing operations models.

+> Adjusting operations models to increase the use of automation and cloud-native tooling accelerates the overall transformation and maximizes the value from abstracted infrastructure services.

+> Finally, decomposing application elements to take advantage of managed cloud services, such as migrating off of self-managed MySQL databases onto provider-managed Database-as-a-Service, requires some additional effort but lays the foundation for focusing engineering effort on truly precious resources: the data and insights generated rather than the databases and analytics platforms themselves.

+> Not only is combining up and out allowed, it’s encouraged.
+We think of it as a cloud-native hybrid model, where applications are deployed as containers or functions and can be easily shifted and shared from on-premises to the cloud as needed, all while maintaining a consistent deployment, run-time, and management framework.

 # Reference
 1. Google Cloud Whitepaper titled "Evaluate Your Cloud Migration Options" - [link to the paper](https://cloud.google.com/resources/understanding-cloud-migration-frameworks-whitepaper)